MarkoHorvatDD/MountainsofEarth/README.md

 # MountainsofEarth

-Android application written in Java with bottom navigation  for showing users GPS location, continent, news from Mountains of Earth.
+Android application written in Java with bottom navigation  for showing users GPS location and news from Mountains of Earth.

 The application contains:
 -	GPS location